pcoinproject/pcoin.dev/docs/Pcoin-Core/README.md

 - `bin/pcoin-qt` (GUI) or
 - `bin/pcoind` (headless)

-If this is the first time running PCOIN Core (since v5.0.0), you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.pcoin-params`
+If this is the first time running PCOIN Core, you'll need to install the sapling params by running the included `install-params.sh` script, which copies the two params files to `$HOME/.pcoin-params`

 ### Windows